beaverx00/ethernaut-foundry/README.md

 ### Notes

-Since each challenge has a different solidity version, instead of deploying the ethernaut contract, we implemented it by creating and validating challenge instances directly through each challenge factory contract.
+Since each challenge has a different solidity version, instead of deploying the ethernaut contract, implemented it by creating and validating challenge instances directly through each challenge factory contract.
 The following two challenges have exceptions:

 - [AlienCodex](test/AlienCodex.t.sol)
   <details>
     <summary>Spoiler warning</summary>
-      Since this challenge does not compile in solidity version 0.6 or later, I loaded the bytecode compiled in version 0.5 directly into memory and created an instance using the create opcode.
+      Since this challenge does not compile in solidity version 0.6 or later, loaded the bytecode compiled in version 0.5 directly into memory and created an instance using the create opcode.
   </details>
 - [Motorbike](test/Motorbike.t.sol)
    <details>